JustinByrne/laravel-webhook-deploy/README.md

 ## Installation

 There are things that need to be setup prior to using the webhook.
+You will also need to make sure you are using the HTTPS version of the github repo, as the SSH version will not run the `git pull` command correctly.

 ### Step 1.
 Add webhook secret to `.env`